MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_04_Using_PSProviders_and_PSDrives.md

     module: 'Module 4: Using PSProviders and PSDrives'
 ---

-# Lab answer key: Using PSProviders and PSDrives with PowerShell
+# Using PSProviders and PSDrives with PowerShell

 ## Exercise 1: Creating files and folders on a remote computer